Desarrollo-CeSPI/mo_server_base/README.md

 # Cookbook: cespi_server_base

 Configures some basic stuff we usually need on a server.
 So far, what is implemented is:

 * Configures custom Debian/Ubuntu mirrors.
 * Creates some initial groups.
 * Creates users based on information taken from a databag.
-* Installs some basic software and tools.
+* Installs some basic software packages.
 * NTP client.
 * Sets up sudoers.